stratisproject/Documentation/source/FullNode/full-node-introduction.rst

 The purpose of this document is to provide a high-level overview of the Full Node, so you can gain an idea of how the components work together.
 It does not touch on individual C# classes.

+The Full Node is open source, and you can find the source here on GitHub: https://github.com/stratisproject/StratisBitcoinFullNode.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: